floydhub/floyd-docs/docs/installation.md

 # Installing Floyd

-Floyd CLI is a python based command line tool to interact with the Floyd server.
+Floyd CLI is a python based command line tool to interact with Floyd.

 ## Prerequisites